taynguyen/webauth-server-experiment/docs/article.md

 ### Why ?
 In today's digital world, where data breaches and password fatigue run rampant, a robust and secure authentication system is paramount.
 Enter web-auth, a game-changer in online security that offers a powerful alternative to the vulnerable username-password combo.

-Beyond Security: Web-auth brings more than just ironclad security.
+#### Beyond Security: Web-auth brings more than just ironclad security.

-Convenience: Say goodbye to password resets and forgotten credentials.
+ - **Convenience**: Say goodbye to password resets and forgotten credentials.
 Logins become faster and more intuitive, using familiar methods like fingerprints or facial recognition.
-Privacy: No more storing passwords on vulnerable servers.
+ - **Privacy**: No more storing passwords on vulnerable servers.
 Private keys reside solely on your trusted device, offering unparalleled data protection.
-Scalability: Web-auth seamlessly integrates with existing systems, making it easy for websites to adopt and users to embrace.
+ - **Scalability**: Web-auth seamlessly integrates with existing systems, making it easy for websites to adopt and users to embrace.

 ### What is it ?